What Are Delayed Retirement Credits?

 Are Spousal Benefits Affected?

-Because of delayed retirement credits, you can increase your own monthly benefit by holding off on Social Security up to age 70.
-However, postponing when you file doesn't increase your spouse's benefit, if it's based on your earnings record (the maximum spouses can receive is 50% of your PIA).
+You can increase your own monthly benefit by delaying Social Security up to age 70.
+However, waiting to file does not increase your spouse’s benefit if it is based on your earnings record.
+The maximum a spouse can receive is 50 percent of your primary insurance amount (PIA).

-Postponing benefits also doesn't affect the maximum family benefit, which is the limit on how much you and your immediate family members can receive in total based on your career earnings.
-The family maximum is based on what you would receive at your full retirement age, so when you choose to apply for benefits won't factor in.
+Delaying benefits also does not change the maximum family benefit.
+This is the total amount you and your immediate family members can receive based on your earnings.
+The family maximum is calculated using your full retirement age benefit, so the age at which you apply does not affect it.

-However, any delayed retirement credits you've accumulated do affect what your surviving spouse — or even your surviving divorced spouse — will receive when you pass on.7 The SSA computes their benefit based on your primary insured amount plus any delayed retirement credits you've obtained up to the month of your death.
+However, delayed retirement credits do increase what a surviving spouse or surviving divorced spouse may receive.7 The Social Security Administration calculates their benefit using your PIA plus any delayed retirement credits earned up to the month of your death.

 The Impact of Delaying Your Benefits